-The Bureau of Labor and Industries (BOLI) requires any business paying prevailing wage on public works projects over $100,000 to hold a $30,000 Public Works Bond.
+The Bureau of Labor and Industries (BOLI) requires any business paying prevailing wage on public works projects over $100,000 to hold a $30,000 Public Works Bond in the State of Oregon.
 The bond is required exclusively to cover unpaid prevailing rate of wage or overtime wages.

 Construction and non-construction related businesses on a public works job over $100,000, regardless of the value of their work, are required to have a public works bond.
 For example, if the value of your work was only $2,000 of the total $100,000 of the job value, you are required to carry a public works bond.
 Only one bond is required even if you perform multiple public works jobs at the same time.